 - you can use your home university's document or the study plan template below (Erasmus+ students can also print their OLA as pdf)

 It's important to prepare the motivation letter, CV, portfolio and course plan thoughtfully.
-These will all reflect your motivation to study in the major you are applying for, and will influence the decision of the programme/major.
+These documents will reflect your motivation to study in the major you are applying for, and will influence whether your application is accepted or declined.

 You/your university can send the OLA to Aalto University.
 Please add School of Arts, Design and Architecture as a sub-institution/faculty/department.
 Please add receiving contact person Suvi Lähteenmäki and email address in-exchange-arts(a)aalto.fi.
 Our system has compulsory fields for Sending institution and Sending sub-institution, make sure these are both filled in so that we can approve your OLA.
 Unfortunately, it is still possible that there are some technical issues.